allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 = About giving doses

 *Q: Can the immunotherapy dose be taken on an empty stomach?*\
-NO. It is *VERY IMPORTANT the dose NOT be taken on an empty stomach*.
+NO. It is *VERY IMPORTANT the dose IS NOT taken on an empty stomach*.
 Eating a dose with snack or meal will slow digestion and absorption of the dose, which reduces the risk of reaction.

 *Q: Why do I need to avoid exercise before and after the dose?*\
 Vigorous exercise 2 hours before and after the dose can increase allergen absorption speed and make it easier for the body to react.
 This is a very common cause of reactions in OIT.
-For example: if the patient takes their dose at 9:00 am, they should not be exercising between 7:00 am - 11:00 am.

 *Q: Can I switch brands of food?*\
 Ask us first.
 Different brands of food can have slightly different amounts of protein or degrees of processing.